nicolasgomez1/LastChaos-Control-Panel/README.md

 # Quick Start
 Define the folder where the server files are located, you will get a message to confirm the name of the .exe / .bin files.
 Well this is it, then simply configure your files using the fields.

+# Notes
+By default the application is compatible with the November files, in case of having a different configuration you can price 'EDIT MySQL SECTIONS' to add more sections, however the sections such as Server / Connector Server etc cannot be customized.

 # Information / Features
 * Designed around the __November__ files.<br/>
 * Compatibility with  __Wizatek__ / __Rezas__ CashServers.<br/>
-* Ability to add more Database Sections in the INI files of the different Modules.<br/>
+* Ability to add more Database Sections in the Config files of the different Modules.<br/>
 * Web Interface for remote commanding on LAN connections.

 # Warning